genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_running-applications/03_gradle-deploy-plugin.md

 ### Build script

-The build script simply defines dependencies on distributions both internal and external to the project so they can be resolved and deployed.
+The build script simply defines dependencies on distributions (both internal and external to the project), so they can be resolved and deployed.

 ```kotlin